jesselafica/shs/sites/scene_selection/readme.txt

 	Once
 	Daily/Weekly (Display days of the week to select) Seasonal
-		---> Humidifiers = adjust TRIP RATE *info about how to gather humidifier flow rate for deriving new trip Other (e.g. travel, etc) = TIME TO ALARM *Reccommend water off if leaving for long durations and no water needed at property
+		---> Humidifiers = adjust TRIP RATE *info about how to gather humidifier flow rate for deriving new trip BOTH HOME & AWAY Other (e.g. travel, etc) = TIME TO ALARM *Recommend water off if leaving for long durations and no water needed at property

 //MODE:
 	Will the user be...